alexyorke/all-npm-package-names/README.md

 ## How often is it updated?

-It (will) start the update every day at 00:00 UTC, but the new packages' could be available many hours later.
+It is updated every six hours, but the update may finish many hours later.
 This is because GitHub's runners aren't guaranteed to start precisely at that time, and the npm server's bandwidth fluctuates a lot.

 As long as GitHub Actions is running, this repo should be alive.